StirlingMarketingGroup/swoof/README.md

 This still uses MySQL commands to do the importing, so it wont be as quick as, say, the Percona xtra-backup tool, but because it uses queries, this will work across a broad range of MySQL versions.

+Also, `swoof` doesn't import tables over top of existing tables like `mysqldump` does, but instead writes to a temp table, and once completed, drops and renames the temp table to match the original, so long imports don't interfere with working on your dev system.

 ---

 ## Dependencies